letsgorm/KartverketProject/README.md

-5. In .env, type DBPASSWORD= and then the password recieved by @dovidee.
-If not, send a message.
+5. In .env, type DBPASSWORD= and then any random password.
 Make sure the appsettings.json also contains the password in Pwd=, otherwise it will not work.